Nikhil5555/Medical-Keyword-Extraction/README.md

-Using BART and just finetuning it with the medical transcription data.
+Using BART and finetuned it with the medical transcription data.